Coronavirus (COVID-19): You can get a free credit report every week until April 2022

-- I see something on a credit report that isn’t right.
+- I see something on my credit report that isn’t right.

-You have long had the right to get your free annual credit report from all three credit reporting agencies once a year.
+You have long had the right to get your free credit report from all 3 credit reporting agencies once a year.

 Why would I want to check my credit report that often?

-So many changes in the economy and financial conditions right now can lead to more errors in credit reporting.
+So many changes in the economy and financial conditions right now can lead to more mistakes in credit reporting.

-More scams and identity theft during the COVID-19 pandemic.
+More scams and identity theft during the pandemic.